abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 Out of the box models
 ^^^^^^^^^^^^^^^^^^^^^^^

-[TO BE WRITTEN]
+..  only:: draft

+    To be precise, there is only one model to solve different Routing Problems.
+It's a one fits for all.
+This approach has its advantages and disadvantages.
+On one side, the model already exist, has been tested and fine-tuned by our team and you can reuse it to solve several Routing Problems (meaning the learning curve is low).
+    On the other side, if you need to solve a very difficult Routing Problem, you probably would like to build one specialized model yourself.
+Our RL can then serve as an inspiration.

-which lets you model a wide range of vehicle routing problems from the Traveling Salesman Problem (and its variants, ATSP, TSPTW, ...) to multi-vehicle problems with dimension constraints (capacities, time windows) and various "routing" constraints (optional nodes, alternate nodes,...).
+    The RL lets you model a wide range of vehicle routing problems from the Travelling Salesman Problem (and its variants, ATSP, TSPTW, ...) to multi-vehicles problems with dimension constraints (capacities, time windows) and various *routing* constraints (optional nodes, alternate nodes,...).

-Node and vehicle oriented
+    ..  only:: html

+        Have a look at the subsections :ref:`rl_dimensions_overview` and :ref:`rl_disjunctions_overview` below to have an idea on the additional constraints you can use in this model.

+    ..  raw:: latex

+        Have a look at subsections~\ref{manual/tsp/routing_library:rl-dimensions-overview} and
+        and~\ref{manual/tsp/routing_library:rl-disjunctions-overview} below to have an idea
+        on the additional constraints you can use in this model.

 On top of the CP library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^